FrodeRanders/dicom-tools/README.md

 ```

 ## Search DICOM files using XPath expressions
+The fact that DICOM structured reports are internally structured as a tree --
+possibly spanning several individual files -- opens up the possibility of using ideas from
+XPath (which relates to tree structures in XML) to search within DICOM documents.
+The analysis
+of structured reports, where you have to find "patterns" within DICOM documents maps straight
+away to XPath.

 This project wraps functionality for searching DICOM files using XPath expressions.
 As described in chapter 4 in "DICOM Structured Reporting" by David A. Clunie, a
 structured report exhibits an internal structure of a tree, so it makes sense